Role: Suicide Bereavement Liaison Officer

 Note: Garda Vetting is required (of the successful candidates) for this position.

-Applications for the post should be made via email, attaching a cover letter (outlining your particular suitability for the role) with an updated Curriculum Vitae to firstname.lastname@example.org.
-The closing date for receipt of applications is 4th January 2021.
+Applications for the above should be made through our website or via email, attaching a cover letter (outlining your particular suitability to the role) with an updated Curriculum Vitae to email@example.com by 14th July 2021.

 PIETA IS AN EQUAL OPPORTUNITIES EMPLOYER